-What is particularly notable is the tactics that sales and audit teams are resorting to in order to try and charge additional license fees.
-I have witnessed first-hand customers being deliberately misled regarding licensing policies, certain products being targeted where metrics, definitions or use-rights are vague enough to make a case for additional fees, and of-course indirect access.
+What is particularly notable is the tactics that sales and audit teams are resorting to in order to try and charge additional SAP license fees.
+I have witnessed first-hand customers being deliberately misled regarding SAP licensing policies, certain products being targeted where metrics, definitions or use-rights are vague enough to make a case for additional fees, and of-course SAP indirect access.

 With SAP there are two different types of SAP license audits; Annual Self-Declaration and Enhanced License Audit (ELA).
-The annual self-declaration is based on the customers own configuration of the systems and allocation of licenses.
+The annual self-declaration is based on the customers own configuration of the systems and allocation of SAP licenses.
 Customers use SAP’s License Audit Workbench (LAW) to gather usage data and send it to SAP for review.
 Only a certain portion of your SAP estate will be in scope of the self-declaration and SAP can only review the data provided.
 An ELA on the other hand is where SAP interrogate usage data themselves, often sending skilled auditors on-site to review specific configurations and data-tables to establish their own view of software use and licensing requirements.
 With an ELA all SAP products are in-scope and so latent compliance issues yet undiscovered can soon rise to the surface and cause real financial risks.

-What SAP customers need to understand though is that license audits are a legitimate business activity.
-The primary function of a license audit is to ensure customers have licensed the software they are using and are not using licensed software in excess of the licensed level.
+What customers need to understand though is that SAP license audits are a legitimate business activity.
+The primary function of a SAP license audit is to ensure customers have licensed the software they are using and are not using licensed software in excess of the licensed level.
 Where this is the case SAP most certainly have the right to charge additional license fees.
 Using un-licensed software is, technically speaking, software theft although paying the fees you owe is normally the accepted remedy!
 Typically, under-licensing is inadvertent as opposed to deliberate license fee avoidance and SAP do allow customers to resolve non-compliance directly with them as a first pass.
 However, unoptimized licensing can lead to settlements that result in costly over-licensing.

-Where disagreements occur on licensing compliance it is typically down to poorly negotiated contracts.
+Where disagreements occur on SAP licensing compliance it is typically down to poorly negotiated contracts.
 This is where the contractual terms themselves give rise to additional fees being due.
 Customers are then left to argue that licenses were mis-sold or that terms don’t reflect the intent for which they were purchased at the time, but SAP remain firmly in the driving seat when it comes to settlement.
-Some disagreements go all the way to court however most are buried under the proverbial carpet and settled hastily often leaving customers with licenses they don’t actually need or having paid far too much.
+Some disagreements go all the way to court however most are buried under the proverbial carpet and settled hastily often leaving customers with SAP licenses they don’t actually need or having paid far too much.

-Why leave yourself exposed to a negative license audit?
+Why leave yourself exposed to a negative SAP license audit?
 Simply accepting user classifications as they are is not acceptable.
-Users need to be monitored continuously to ensure they have the right license at all times.
+Users need to be monitored continuously to ensure they have the right SAP license at all times.
 User activity needs to be monitored to ensure unused accounts are properly expired.
-Common administration issues can lead to users inadvertently consuming a higher license type than necessary.
+Common administration issues can lead to users inadvertently consuming a higher priced license type than necessary.
 You also need to know exactly how you are using all SAP products and identify licensing risks before it is too late.